jtsage/jtsage-datebox/docs/api/calBeforeAppendFunc.md

 It provides a jQuery object, it expects you to return a jQuery object.

-Standard data on each box:
+The provided object (in a single argument), is the generated, **complete** jQuery object for the date box, which also has the following data pre-defined:

 {% highlight js %}

 {
 	date: ##, // Numeric Date
-	enabled: true, // Date can be clicked
+	enabled: true, // Date can be selected
-	month: ##, // Numeric Month, zero based.
+	month: ##, // Numeric Month, zero based
 }

 {% endhighlight %}

+Example function:

 {% highlight js %}
 window.printData = function( myObject ) {